geeofree/payments/README.md

 Billers can create products which are forms that contain fields and also contain prices.

+When a customer buys a product a transaction is made.

-The application also sets fee rates which effects the calculation of each transaction.
+The application also sets fee rates which affects the calculation of each transaction.

 ## Technical Overview